R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 1. Close the game
 2. Open task manager
-3. End Origin (everything origin related)
+3. End EA/Origin (everything EA/Origin related)
-4. Launch Origin as admin
+4. Launch EA/Origin as admin
-5. Start the game through Origin with `-northstar` in [launch options](troubleshooting.md#launch-opts)
+5. Start the game through Steam/EA/Origin with `-northstar` in [launch options](troubleshooting.md#launch-opts)
 6. See if that fixed it

 ## Could't Initialize Sound / DEVICE\_IN\_USE <a href="#initsound" id="initsound"></a>